defactor-com/documentation/docs/engage/front-end-ui/staking.md

 sidebar_position: 3
 ---

-The **Staking Module** allows users to lock tokens into configurable pools and earn rewards based on pool parameters.
-It provides a clear interface to track your total value locked, ecosystem contribution, expected rewards, and staking history.
+The **Staking Module** enables users to lock tokens into pools and earn rewards over time.
+It provides a transparent view of total staked value, contribution to the ecosystem, active and completed positions, and claimable rewards.

-Staking is central to reinforcing token utility, governance participation, and long-term alignment between community members.
-Engage supports flexible staking strategies such as different lockup durations, varied APRs, and multiple pools.
+This module ensures accessibility for all users while Admins manage staking pools, reward rates, and token configurations via the **[Admin → Staking Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-staking-settings#)**.

 ---